Instant Interview

 Your filler word rate matters more in person too.
 On Zoom, "ums" blend into the ambient awkwardness of video calls.
 In a quiet conference room, every filler is audible and conspicuous.
 Getting your rate under 5 per minute is the threshold where fillers become invisible.

-Practising out loud — not in your head, actually speaking — is the single most effective way to recalibrate.
+Practising out loud, not in your head but actually speaking, is the single most effective way to recalibrate.
 That's the whole premise behind what we built at Instant Interview: an AI interviewer that listens, responds, and gives you real-time metrics on pace, fillers, and delivery.
 It's the closest thing to a dress rehearsal without booking a real human.

 A Seven-Point In-Person Recovery Plan